 Moving towards a post-pandemic world, early childhood education is still in a fractured state of recovery.
 Numerous headlines define the inequitable foundation early childhood system is built on that limits educators’ capacity to thrive and impact children’s lives.
 Yet demand for early learning remains steadfast as families get back to routines in communities everywhere.
 How do policymakers start to level the playing field for early childhood programs with equitable policies while increasing access for families in need of high-quality care?

 Regard for Student Perspectives as defined by CLASS® is“the degree to which the teacher’s interactions with students and classroom activities place an emphasis on students’ interests, motivations, and points of view and encourage student responsibility and autonomy.”
 This often looks like following children's lead so that you can anticipate their needs during an activity.

-Understanding how to effectively employ Regard for Student Perspectives while maintaining a constructive learning environment can be challenging.
+Understanding how to effectively employ CLASS's Regard for Student Perspectives while maintaining a constructive learning environment can be challenging.
 In the following paragraphs the fictional preschool professional, Mrs. Jones, will illustrate the indicators of Regard for Student Perspectives at circle time.
 I’ll then discuss her exemplary examples:

-As you know, CLASS is a tool that captures teacher-student interactions.
-When it comes to the dimension “Concept Development” the focus is on the method the teacher uses to provide instruction in the classroom.
-While the interactions are what get measured with CLASS, as a teacher you can plan for Concept Development to be present throughout your lessons.
+As you know, CLASS® is a tool that captures teacher-student interactions.
+When it comes to the dimension Concept Development, the focus is on the method the teacher uses to provide instruction in the classroom.
+While the interactions are what get measured with CLASS, as a teacher you can plan for Concept Development to be more intentionally woven throughout your lessons.